Bounding volume hierarchy: Usage

+Ray tracing

 BVHs are often used in ray tracing to eliminate potential intersection candidates within a scene by omitting geometric objects located in bounding volumes which are not intersected by the current ray.
-Additionally, as common performance optimization, when only closest intersection of the ray is of interest, as the ray tracing traversal algorithm is descending nodes, and multiple child nodes are intersecting the ray, traversal algorithm will consider the closer volume first, and if it finds intersection there, which is definitively closer than any possible intersection in second (or other) volume (i.e. volumes are non-overlapping), it can safely ignore the second volume.
+Additionally, as a common performance optimization, when only the closest intersection of the ray is of interest, while the ray tracing traversal algorithm is descending nodes, and multiple child nodes intersect the ray, the traversal algorithm will consider the closer volume first, and if it finds an intersection there, which is definitively closer than any possible intersection in a second (or other) volume (i.e., volumes are non-overlapping), it can safely ignore the second volume.
+This only requires a small change in line 11-12 of the above pseudo-code.
 Similar optimizations during BVH traversal can be employed when descending into child volumes of the second volume, to restrict further search space and thus reduce traversal time.

 Additionally, many specialized methods were developed for BVHs, especially ones based on AABB (axis-aligned bounding boxes), such as parallel building, SIMD accelerated traversal, good split heuristics (SAH - surface-area heuristic is often used in ray tracing), wide trees (4-ary and 16-ary trees provide some performance benefits, both in build and query performance for practical scenes), and quick structure update (in real time applications objects might be moving or deforming spatially relatively slowly or be still, and same BVH can be updated to be still valid without doing a full rebuild from scratch).

+Scene-graph management

 BVHs also naturally support inserting and removing objects without full rebuild, but with resulting BVH having usually worse query performance compared to full rebuild.
 To solve these problems (as well as quick structure update being sub-optimal), the new BVH could be built asynchronously in parallel or synchronously, after sufficient change is detected (leaf overlap is big, number of insertions and removals crossed the threshold, and other more refined heuristics).

 BVHs can also be combined with scene graph methods, and geometry instancing, to reduce memory usage, improve structure update and full rebuild performance, as well as guide better object or primitive splitting.

+Collision detection

+BVHs are often used for accelerating collision detection computation.
+In the context of cloth simulation, BVHs are used to compute collision between a cloth and itself as well as with other objects.